Illustration of a abstract leaf pattern

 Need help immediately?

-If there is an urgent safety concern, please call 9-1-1 or go to emergency at your nearest hospital.
+If there is a life-threatening safety concern, please call 9-1-1 or go to the Emergency Department at your nearest hospital.

 Suicide prevention hotline: 1-800-784-2433